k2view-academy/K2View-Academy/articles/Cloud/03_cloud_orchestrator/03_projects.md

 * When the project is being made stable, a GIT version and tag, is set.
 In turn, a staging/pre-prod space is created, based on a space profile that points to this tag.
 Such space might be created on a different location/site.

-* If another implementor wants to continue working and developing project's next features he will do it on another GIT branch.
-According, another space profile will be created, enable him to create a space upon, without harming the capability of creating spaces based on the original branch.
+* If another implementor wishes to continue working and developing the project's next features, he will do it on another GIT branch.
+Accordingly, another space profile will be created, enabling him to create a space upon, without harming the capability of creating spaces based on the original branch.